Categories

 Eric the Eel after finishing

 Well my drink is empty and I will pour another to toast Eric the Eel.
-Come again tomorrow for another story that can be learned from stamp collecting
+Come again soon for another story that can be learned from stamp collecting.
+First published in 2020.